Gruntfuggly/calendar/README.md

 Shows your upcoming events from your Google calendar in a tree view inside VSCode.
 Also allows simple events to be created, modified and deleted.

+## TODO

+- [ ] Support for adding all-day events
+- [ ] Support for adding/editing multi-day events
-Support for Outlook calendars is in the pipeline.
+- [ ] Support for Outlook calendars
+- [ ] Support for locations
+- [ ] Support for reminders
+- [ ] Prevent showing the same notifications repeatedly

 ## Installing